juanpallotta/LPP/README.md

 # INITIAL RANGE OF ANALYSIS: rInitSig
 # END RANGE OF ANALYSIS: rEndSig
-rInitSig = 1100
+rInitSig = 400
 rEndSig = 25000

 # NUMBER OF BINS USED FOR BACKGROUND CALCULATION (TAKEN FROM THE TAIL OF THE LIDAR SIGNAL)
 nBinsBkg = 1000

-# CLOUD DETECTION PARAMETERS
+# CLOUD-MASK RETRIEVAL PARAMETERS
 AVG_CLOUD_DETECTION = 101
 stepScanCloud = 1
 nScanMax = 5000